WHAT WILL MY CHILD LEARN IN BASIC TRAINING?

 Disclaimer: never leave your child unattended.

 Slowly run water over their face in the bathtub.

 Has Your Child Ever Worn a Flotation Device ... ever?

-Okay parents, here's the deal.
-We can tell when you child has used a floatie, arm bands, chest devices, noodles, etc.
+Okay parents, here's the deal: We can tell when your child has used a float, arm bands, chest devices, noodles, etc.

 So WHY do we ask parents this question?

 This is the first step to going beyond wearing a device...
 Parents need to realize that the hard work children endure during swim lessons is actually trying to "undo" all of the bad habits created by flotation devices.
 So please be honest with us, and we can better advice you on how to help your child if you're swimming together at home.

 REMEMBER - All of their hard work will pay off soon!
 Show them that you are proud of them.